awsdocs/aws-organizations-docs/doc_source/tag-policies-regions.md

 **Note**
 To evaluate organization\-wide compliance with tag policies, you must also have access to an Amazon S3 bucket in the US East \(N\.
 Virginia\) Region for report storage\.
 For more information, see [Amazon S3 Bucket Policy for Storing Report](https://docs.aws.amazon.com/ARG/latest/userguide/tag-policies-prereqs.html#bucket-policy)\.

 ²These Regions must be manually enabled\.
 To learn more about enabling and disabling AWS Regions, see [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.
-The Resource Groups console is not available in these Regions\.
+The Resource Groups console isn't available in these Regions\.

 ³This Region doesn't support reporting on resources\.